Muria1/Cornichon/README.md

 ### **3. How to execute the game?**

 1. You should have downloaded Java.
-2. In order to play the game, you have two choice: (i) cloning the git repository or (ii) download the .jar file. <br>
+2. In order to play the game, you have two choice: (i) cloning the git repository or (ii) downloading the .jar file. <br>

 (i) By writing the following code on your terminal you can clone Cornichon repository: